-You did your homework and transitioned to the cloud.
+You did your homework and transitioned to cloud services.
 Everything it promises in the way of availability, ease-of-use, and high-performing resources has brought you and your team satisfying returns.
 Relying on these “unseen” resources can sometimes make people lose sight of other considerations.
 Like application lifecycle management, there are aspects to cloud lifecycle management that need consideration.

 If you have heard of the phrase “day-2 operations,” you already understand the importance of continual upkeep, monitoring, and improvement of an application.
 This is especially true in the production phase where small changes can have large effects.
 True Day-2 operations focus on the continual maintenance of not just the application itself, but the infrastructure behind it.

 Keeping the application alive to ensure SLA is a matter of having proper monitoring, planned maintenance, and appropriate scaling.
 It does not stop there, however.
 Just because an application or service is alive does not mean it is thriving.
-There may be additional tasks—housekeeping items—still requiring a manual aspect that could benefit from automated lifecycle management.
+There may be additional tasks—housekeeping items—still requiring a manual aspect that could benefit from automated lifecycle management of cloud services.

 How often have you encountered a situation where resources are created in your cloud space that are never decommissioned?
 It is akin to throwing money out of a window!
 This type of mindset of having readily available environments is more traditional, for sure.
 It was often required due to not having the ability to simply “spin up a server” in the cloud.